Azure/azure-powershell/src/CloudService/examples/Stop-AzCloudService.md

 ```powershell
 PS C:\> Stop-AzCloudService -ResourceGroupName "ContosOrg" -CloudServiceName "ContosoCS"
 ```
-This command stops all the role instances that belong to the the Cloud Service named ContosoCS.
+This command stops all the role instances that belong to the the cloud service named ContosoCS.